 Note by Borja: At home we use sunflower oil.

-Note by Borja: Spanish omelette with chorizo and red pepper is our classic.
-We love it!
+Note by Borja: Spanish omelette with chorizo and red pepper is our classic family way to cook it.

 1 red bell pepper (optional)